Disney Interactive Studios: 2007–2014: Disney Interactive Studios

 On February 8, 2007, The Walt Disney Company renamed Buena Vista Games to Disney Interactive Studios as part of a larger company initiative to phase out the Buena Vista brand that year.
 The studio publishes both Disney and non-Disney branded video games for all platforms worldwide, with titles that feature its consumer brands including Disney, ABC, ESPN, and Touchstone (which is used as a label for Disney).
 In July 2007, the studio acquired Junction Point Studios.

 On June 5, 2008, Disney Interactive Studios and the Walt Disney Internet Group, merged into a single business unit now known as the Disney Interactive Media Group, and it merged its subsidiary Fall Line Studios with its sister studio, Avalanche Software, in January 2009.
-In February 2009, Disney Interactive acquired GameStar, a Chinese game development company.
+In February 2009, Disney Interactive acquired Gamestar, a Chinese game development company.
 On September 8, 2009, Disney Interactive announced that it had acquired Wideload Games.

 In November 2010, the executive Graham Hopper left the company.
 He announced his departure via an internal e-mail saying "the time has come for me to move on from the company and set my sights on new horizons."

 DIS in October 2012 announced "Toy Box", a cross platform gaming initiative where Pixar and Disney characters will interact from a console game to multiple mobile and online applications.
 The first Toy Box cross platform game is Disney Infinity based on the Toy Story 3 game's Toy Box mode crossed with a toy line.

 After the purchase of Lucasfilm by The Walt Disney Company in 2012, Disney Interactive assumed the role of developing Star Wars games for the casual gaming market, while Electronic Arts would develop Star Wars games for the core gaming market through an exclusive license (although LucasArts did retain the ability to license Star Wars games to other developers for the casual gaming market).

 At E3 2013, Disney and Square Enix released a teaser trailer for Kingdom Hearts III, after going seven years of not declaring any console Kingdom Hearts game since Kingdom Hearts II.
 The game would release nearly six years later in January 2019.

-Disney Interactive Studios has lost more than $200 million per year from 2008–2012 during a period in which it shut down Propaganda Games, Black Rock Studio and Junction Point Studios and its co-president John Pleasants stepped down in November 2013 after the launch of Disney Infinity.
+Disney Interactive Studios has lost more than $200 million per year from 2008 to 2012 during a period in which it shut down Canadian game development studio Propaganda Games, British developer Black Rock Studio and Austin-based game developing unit Junction Point Studios and its co-president John Pleasants stepped down in November 2013 after the launch of Disney Infinity.